cs573-24s/a2-DataVis-7Ways/README.md

 ### Technical Achievments

-- **Mouse over Feature** For this visualization, I decided to add an extra tooltip functionality (coded within the `mplcursors.cursor()`function) to allow users the option to hover and inspect data points within the graph. `mplcursors` is a Python library that provides interactive cursor feedback for Matplotlib plots.
+- **Mouse over Feature:** For this visualization, I decided to add an extra tooltip functionality (coded within the `mplcursors.cursor()`function) to allow users the option to hover and inspect data points within the graph. `mplcursors` is a Python library that provides interactive cursor feedback for Matplotlib plots.
 Similar to the second graph, I also reformatted the tooltip display names to be visually appealing.

 ![PyVis3](img/PyVis3.png)